-To help you and your cat remain in harmony, we’ve pulled together some resources from here on the Fear Free Happy Homes website as well as elsewhere on the internet.
-They deal with the whys, wheres and hows of scratching so that you and Blinky can stay happy together.
+To help you and your cat remain in harmony, we’ve pulled together some of our best resources on our website as well as elsewhere on the internet.
+They deal with the whys, wheres, and hows of scratching so that you and Blinky can stay happy together.

 Fear Free Happy Homes Articles

 Scratch That!
 Cat expert Steve Dale on how to encourage appropriate scratching.

 Clawful Behavior.
 Cat expert Sally Bahner explains feline scratching behavior.

 Test Cat Roxy Rocks Feliscratch Trial.
 Senior cat tests new scratching product; approves.

 Horizontal scratching posts?
 Cats like ‘em, says Dr. Marty Becker.
 Here’s what you need to know.